2024-03-18 by Andrej Tusicisny

 If you are struggling to get hired, it is because the current job market is simply brutal.
 For each open position in tech, you are competing against several hundreds of experienced workers who have been laid off.
 It is not your fault or theirs; it is simply the harsh reality of the tech sector at the moment.

 My own little tech company, JobSearch.Coach, makes job search suck a little bit less by providing AI tools that help people land a good job faster.
+For example, you can set up free job alerts or practice answering job interview questions during mock interviews.
 I would say, get any help you can because the job market out there is brutal.